nguyenhoangthangbt/CNN_Skin_Cancer/README.md

     + Create a CNN model, which can accurately detect 9 classes present in the dataset.
 While building the model, rescale images to normalize pixel values between (0,1).
     + Choose an appropriate optimiser and loss function for model training
     + Train the model for ~30 epochs
-    + Write your findings after the model fit, see if the issues are resolved or not?
+    + Write our findings after the model fit, see if the issues are resolved or not?

 ## Conclusions
 ### <u> Overall <u>